Michigan Sports Betting

 Michigan Daily Fantasy Sports

-Daily fantasy sports sites such as FanDuel and DraftKings have been operating for years in Michigan and nearly received formal legal status in 2018 with a piece of legislation that created a licensing process and established some basic consumer protection regulations.
+Daily fantasy sports sites such as FanDuel and DraftKings have been operating in MIchigan for many years, and nearly received formal legal status in 2018 with a piece of legislation that created a licensing process and established some basic consumer protection regulations.

 That bill was vetoed on the same day in 2018 as the failed online gambling and sports betting bills, but lawmakers took up the issue once again the following year with the introduction of HB 4308.